June 3, 2025, 9:38 am | Read time: 4 minutes

 Android 16 and New AI Features

-The Pixel 10 is expected to ship with Android 16 and the revamped user interface Material 3 Expressive.
-Google’s new AI platform, Pixel Sense, plays a central role, focusing on voice-controlled operation and creative tools.
+The Pixel 10 is expected to be delivered with Android 16 and the revised user interface Material 3 Expressive.
+Google’s new AI platform, Pixel Sense, plays a central role.
+It relies on voice-controlled operation and creative tools.
 Two of the known features are:

-These tools are complemented by AI-supported suggestions for image and video editing, as well as new tools for night mode, portrait videos, and automatic background removal.
-Whether the Pixel 10 will indeed appear as expected should become clear in the coming weeks.
+These tools are complemented by AI-supported suggestions for image and video editing, as well as new tools for night mode, portrait videos, and automatic cropping.
+Whether the Pixel 10 will appear as expected should become clear in the coming weeks.